Use Kalshi promo code 'SBR' for bonus.

 Maker fees are lower as the platform cuts you some slack for providing liquidity, but you must wait for your price to be matched.
 On the other hand, taker fees cost more, but are executed immediately.

-However, bear in mind that some specific markets may feature different fee structures.
-You can visit the platform’s Fee Schedule page for confirmation.
+Bear in mind that some specific markets may feature different fee structures.
+Visit the platform’s Fee Schedule page for confirmation.

 There are no additional settlement or membership fees.
 Payment fees include charges for debit card deposits (up to 2%) and third-party network/gas fees for crypto payments.